-Operations and Maintenance staff work diligently to ensure high water quality at the Marion R. Walker Treatment Plant near Lake Casitas.
-CA.
+Operations and Maintenance staff work diligently to ensure high water quality at the Marion R. Walker Treatment Plant near Lake Casitas, CA.

-Board meetings are open to the public and are held on the second and of our drinking water.
-The potential sources of contaminants fourth Wednesdays of each month at 3:00 p.m. at the district include private sewage disposal systems; livestock and wildlife main office, 1055 Ventura Avenue, Oak View, CA, 93022.
-For grazing; limited pesticide and herbicide use; activities in the additional details on the subjects outlined here, and for more surrounding recreation area; unauthorized dumping; limited information about Casitas Municipal Water District, visit us at growth of new homes or urban areas; traffic accidents; and our Web site: www.casitaswater.org, or call Susan McMahon, spills.
-Water Quality Supervisor, at 805-649-2251 extension 120.
+3:00 p.m. at the district main office, 1055 Ventura Avenue, Oak The OWS groundwater well sources are considered View, CA, 93022.
+For additional details on the subjects outlined most vulnerable to one or more of the following possible here and for more information about Casitas Municipal Water contaminating activities.
+Contaminants associated with the District, visit us at our Web site: www.casitaswater.org, or call following activities have not been detected in the water supply: Susan McMahon, Water Quality Supervisor, at 805-649-2251 permitted discharges; (National Pollutant Discharge Elimination extension 120.
+System/waste discharge requirements) low density septic systems; agricultural and irrigation wells.